Sitecore/Sitecore.Demo.Scenarios/play-summit-xm-cloud/06. Digital Asset Management/07. Working with groups of assets[ch]/README.md

 # Use collections to group and share groups of assets​

-> This scenario describes how a user can create collections to group and share assets to speed-up projects​ using Content Hub DAM and control access for third parties.
+This scenario describes how a user can create collections to group and share assets using Content Hub DAM to speed-up projects​ and control access for third parties.

 1. Go to your Content Hub instance.